Houston Wrongful Death Attorney

 What Kind Of Compensation Is Available For These Cases?

-There are various types of compensation available to family members in the aftermath of losing a loved one due to the negligent actions of another.
+If you have lost a loved one due to the negligent actions of another, various types of compensation may be available to you.
 While each case is different, our Houston wrongful death lawyers regularly help clients recover the following:

 - Lost earning capacity of the deceased

-- Loss of inheritance, including what the deceased would have reasonably been expected to earn or gift to descendants had they lived
+- Lost inheritance, including what the deceased would have reasonably been expected to earn or gift to descendants had they lived

 - Loss of companionship, comfort, society, and love